kr-jaydeepp/btst-mn-scripts/README.md

 ```

 After the script successfully executes following files are added to users home directory
-* .dxr-masternode-list which keeps a record of all masternode ip address and respective public keys.
+* .btst-masternode-list which keeps a record of all masternode ip address and respective public keys.
-* .dxr-pending-activation-list which keeps a record of all masternode ip address which could not be activated post 15 minite of running of script due to hotnode activation errors.
+* .btst-pending-activation-list which keeps a record of all masternode ip address which could not be activated post 15 minite of running of script due to hotnode activation errors.
 These nodes should be activated by user manually.